 1.1 The Boughton and Dunkirk Neighbourhood Plan was approved at referendum on Thursday 16 February 2023 with a majority of 90% (full results at Appendix I), and the Council is required to formally 'make' the Plan within 8 weeks of this date, except in the circumstances set out in Section 2.
-This report seeks agreement to recommend to Council that no such circumstances apply and that the Plan be made (referendum version of the Plan at Appendix II).
+This report seeks agreement that no such circumstances apply and that the Plan be 'made' (referendum version of the Plan at Appendix II).